 Decades of technological advances create challenges and opportunities for state records management. […] We must address these challenges while using the opportunity to develop a 21st-century framework for the management of Government records.
 This framework will provide a foundation for open Government, leverage information to improve agency performance, and reduce unnecessary costs and burdens.

-Auriga has been dealing with state projects for almost 10 years: in 2002, the company was approved by the Commonwealth of Massachusetts as a government software solutions provider according to the multi-state ITS07 contract vehicle, and it developed the Public Access Property Viewing Application for the Massachusetts Department of Revenue.
+Auriga has been dealing with state projects for almost ten years: in 2002, the company was approved by the Commonwealth of Massachusetts as a government software solutions provider according to the multi-state ITS07 contract vehicle, and it developed the Public Access Property Viewing Application for the Massachusetts Department of Revenue.
 Since then, our engineers have worked on different projects involving business-process automation, records-management systems development, EDMS, workflow, and CRM systems development.
-Auriga’s professionalism and profound expertise have helped us to complete the most complex projects both efficiently and cost-effectively.
+Auriga’s professionalism and profound expertise have helped us complete the most complex projects efficiently and cost-effectively.

 As part of the project, Auriga designed and implemented business workflows for processing documents at different levels of state administration (90+ business processes were identified, analyzed, and implemented in the system).
 A typical business workflow includes 15 internal departments and 2-3 months of calendar time.
 Auriga also integrated the system with multiple in-house legacy systems and performed data migration from all of the legacy systems into the new DMS.